-In 2015, the very special work of our gardening volunteers was acknowledged with a prestigious European Union Prize for Cultural Heritage/ Europa Nostra award.
+Our gardening volunteers were acknowledged with a prestigious European Union Prize for Cultural Heritage / Europa Nostra award in 2015.
 The award recognised the innovative restoration project at Fota’s Victorian Working Garden ‘as an example of practical public volunteer involvement in a heritage project.’

 Can I volunteer at Fota House, Arboretum & Gardens?

-Joining our local volunteer team gives you a way to play a part in the important work of conserving Ireland’s rich heritage.
-Our Irish Heritage Trust volunteers at Fota House, Arboretum & Gardens will be delighted to welcome you into their ranks.
+Joining our local volunteer team allows you to play a part in the important work of conserving Ireland’s rich heritage.

-Whether you’re more at home chatting with visitors from Ireland and beyond about the past, preserving a piece of furniture, or marshalling the guests who come to enjoy our unique events programmes, you’ll be more than welcome to get involved.
+Whether you’re more at home chatting with visitors about the past, preserving a piece of furniture, or marshalling guests at our unique events programmes, you are more than welcome to get involved.

 What Kind of Volunteering Suits You?

 Are you keen to get your hands dirty in our kitchen gardens and formal flowerbeds, or ready to help us share amazing stories with visitors?
 There are lots of volunteering opportunities to choose from!

 Training and Support

 If you’d like to volunteer at Fota House, we won’t push you in at the deep end!
 We run induction workshops where you can meet the team, find out more about the Irish Heritage Trust, and learn about the volunteer roles that are available.